 3. We know that nothing works for 100% of the people, 100% of the time.
 Therefore,

-4. One must try an appropriate amount of CBD for an appropriate amount of time to determine if it will accomplish the results they're seeking. (note: I say "for an appropriate amount of time" in this conclusion.
-This is because it can take 3-7 days of regular dosing to build up the CBD in one's body to achieve desired results.)
+4. One must try an appropriate amount of CBD for an appropriate amount of time to determine if it will accomplish the results they’re seeking. (note: I say “for an appropriate amount of time” in this conclusion.
+This is because it can take 3-7 days of regular consumption for some to build up the CBD in one’s body to achieve desired results.)

 Finally, I maintain that for MANY (not necessarily ALL) of the people who claim CBD Hemp Oil does not work, most likely were not taking an appropriate amount or the appropriate type of product for their unique situation.
 CBD pills may work better for some, while CBD gummies may work better for others.